Captaincy General of Santo Domingo: Enslavement of Africans

-British and French incursions
+English and French incursions

 In 1586, Francis Drake captured the city and held it for ransom.
 Drake's invasion signaled the decline of Spanish dominion over the Caribbean region, which was accentuated in the early 17th century by policies that resulted in the depopulation of most of the island outside of the capital.
-An expedition sent by Oliver Cromwell in 1655 attacked the city of Santo Domingo, but was defeated.
+An English expedition sent by Oliver Cromwell in 1655 attacked the city of Santo Domingo, but was defeated.
 The English troops withdrew and took the less guarded colony of Jamaica, instead.
 In 1697, the Treaty of Ryswick included the acknowledgement by Spain of France's dominion over the Western third of the island, now Haiti.

 In 1605, Spain, unhappy that Santo Domingo was facilitating trade between its other colonies and other European powers, attacked vast parts of the colony's northern and western regions, forcibly resettling their inhabitants closer to the city of Santo Domingo.
 This action, known as the devastaciones de Osorio, proved disastrous; more than half of the resettled colonists died of starvation or disease.
 The city of Santo Domingo was subjected to a smallpox epidemic, cacao blight, and hurricane in 1666; another storm two years later; a second epidemic in 1669; a third hurricane in September 1672; plus an earthquake in May 1673 that killed two dozen residents.
 San José de Ocoa, the best-known maroon settlement in Santo Domingo, was subjugated by the Spanish in 1666.

 In the 17th century, the French began occupying the unpopulated western third of Hispaniola.
 In 1625, French and English pirates arrived on the western side of the island.
 The pirates were attacked in 1629 by Spanish forces commanded by Don Fadrique de Toledo, who fortified the island, and expelled the French and English.
 In 1654, the Spanish re-captured the west side the island.